 Refugees from conflict zones in the Middle East, Africa and South Asia are flooding into Europe.
 Loss, risk and death haunt their journeys and are documented in heart-breaking images.

-The best response to undocumented immigrants from Mexico, Central and South America has been hotly debated in the presidential election in the United States.
+The best response to undocumented immigrants from Mexico, Central, and South America has been hotly debated in recent elections in the United States.

 Prejudice still rears its ugly head in policing, politics, healthcare, education, and employment.

 As an HSP myself and as an HSP coach, I know that we feel both positive and negative emotion very deeply.
 We are often appalled by suffering and injustice.
 How do we retain a positive worldview?